OnionUI/Onion/website/docs/01-features/index.md

 <img src="https://user-images.githubusercontent.com/44569252/226447388-8c9c95f1-536a-4946-8b0f-f4b8ead0e97e.png" width="320" />

 :::note <a href="apps/game-list-options">Game List Options overview</a>
-*Game List Options (GLO Menu) is a tool to make actions for the selected game or the entire list.
-Press <kbd>Y</kbd> in a game list then from this menu you can choose the Retroarch core, download the image cover of your game (wifi/MMP required), launch a Netplay session, reset your game (to skip the last save state), filter the list of games with a keyword,...<br />Thanks to GLO menu flexibility, you can even add your own scripts here !*
+**Game List Options** (GLO Menu) is a tool to make actions for the selected game or the entire list.
+Press <kbd>Y</kbd> in a game list then from this menu you can choose the **RetroArch** core, download the image cover of your game (WiFi/MMP required), launch a Netplay session, reset your game (to skip the last save state), filter the list of games with a keyword,...<br />Thanks to GLO Menu's flexibility, you can even add your own scripts here!*
 :::

 ## <sup><img align="left" src="https://user-images.githubusercontent.com/44569252/179304290-8c7e5140-5fb4-4ae1-bd90-faa416f9a37c.png" width="54" /></sup>Guest Mode

-:::note <a href="apps/guest-mode">Guest mode overview</a>
+:::note <a href="apps/guest-mode">Guest Mode overview</a>
-Guest mode is a separate profile so you can safely lend your device to your kid or your friend.
+**Guest Mode** is a separate profile so you can safely lend your device to your kid or your friend.
 :::

 ## <sup><img align="left" title="Random Game Picker" src={require('./assets/random-game-picker.png').default} style={{width: 48}} /></sup>Random Game Picker

 :::note <a href="apps/random-game">Random Game Picker overview</a>
-Random Game will allow you to discover new games in your collection !
+**Random Game** will allow you to discover new games in your collection!
 :::

 ## <sup><img align="left" title="AdvanceMENU" src={require('./assets/advancemenu.png').default} style={{width: 48}} /></sup>AdvanceMENU